CHT2531/bootstrap/README.md

 $headings-color:red;
 ...
 ```
-The advice is to use the existing Bootstrap variables .e. if you look in *_variables.scss* you will be able to find lots of variables for headings (and other elements).
+The advice is to use the existing Bootstrap variables .e. if you look in *npm_modules/bootstrap/scss/_variables.scss* you will be able to find lots of variables for headings (and other elements).
 We set these variables in our *custom.scss* to override these default values.
 * Saving this file should generate a *style.css* file in a CSS folder.
 * Add a link to *style.css* from your web page i.e.
 ```